 Study Social Work at Etown College

 The Department of Social Work at Elizabethtown College takes to heart the College's motto, "Educate for Service."
 From your very first social work class, you are in the field working with people through service learning.
-The BSW Program at Elizabethtown College is one of the oldest accredited social work degree programs, establishing ourselves in 1977.
+The Social Work BSW Program at Elizabethtown College is one of the oldest accredited social work degree programs in Pennsylvania, establishing ourselves in 1977.
 Students can complete their degree in the traditional four years or have the option of applying to complete it on an accelerated 3-year plan.
 That means if you qualify for advanced standing for your MSW, you could earn a BSW AND an MSW in just 4 years!

 At Elizabethtown College, we are guided by the motto "Educate for Service."
 If you are interested in pursuing a career in social work, you are likely already passionate about serving others.
 Looking for a major where you can work with people?
 Want a job where you can make a difference?
 You'll fit right in!
 In and out of the classroom, you will learn and prepare for your career while helping others.

 As a social work major at Elizabethtown College, you will graduate with more than 700 hours of field work experience.
 This far exceeds the Council on Social Work Eduacation (CSWE) accreditation requirements, which mandates 400 hours of experience.
 From agencies to local community organizations, you will have opportunity for real-world experience both domestically and abroad which will make you highly employable.